 At that point, I realized that I could help reform those companies (a prospect that seems unlikely to me), or work on projects that would intentionally cut out social media's toxicity and profit motives from the equation.

-This realization is what inspired Progressive Speaker (PS)—a minimalist, free-to-use website that provides space for progressive speakers and commentators outside of social and corporate media.
+This realization is what inspired Progressive Speaker (PS)—an ad-free, public-serving website that provides space for progressive speakers and commentators outside of social and corporate media.

 A Platform That Works For ...
 Progressives?